glpi-project/doc/source/modules/overview/templates.rst

 For some object types in GLPI, it is possible to create new objects (computers for example) using predefined templates.
 A template defines a creation model in which some fields are either already fixed or computed using a function, for example in the case of a computer a function which would compute the inventory number.

-Template management is accessible via the button |btn_template| located in the menu bar.
+Template management is accessible via the button *Templates* located in the menu bar.

 Assets
 ^^^^^^